suriyanas1234/learn.carobot.ca/docs/intro-to-C/c08-data-conversions.md

 ---
-title: Chapter 8 - Data Conversion
+title: Data Conversion
 sidebar_position: 8
 ---

+# What is Data Conversion in Programming?

 ## Learning Goals
 By the end of this tutorial, you should be able to: